-- be consistently formatted throughout the report - for instance, if you spell names of departments with capital letters (i.e., Marketing) do so throughout the paper - for instance, if you indent a paragraph, indent all paragraphs. - apply theory as opposed to repeat theory - this is a critical directive because there's no need to restate theory in your reports, rather integrate the theory into the narrative you write - for example, don't explain what a defender is, rather tell me why the organization is a defender - for example, don't tell me what Porter's five forces is, tell me how your organization experiences the five forces. - cite any referenced material using Chicago or APA style. - be double-spaced and written in Arial size 12 font - unless you use slides to present a report, in which case you can change up the fonts - if you change up fonts on slides, make sure it is easily legible.
+- be consistently formatted throughout the report - for instance, if you spell names of departments with capital letters (i.e., Marketing) do so throughout the paper - for instance, if you indent a paragraph, indent all paragraphs. - be easy to read - feel free to use headers, bolding, bullet points, charts, and tables to get your message across in a clear, straight-forward, way - apply theory as opposed to repeat theory - this is a critical directive because there's no need to restate theory in your reports, rather integrate the theory into the narrative you write - for example, don't explain what a defender is, rather tell me why the organization is a defender - for example, don't tell me what Porter's five forces is, tell me how your organization experiences the five forces. - be submitted in PDF format when possible - cite any referenced material using Chicago or APA style. - be double-spaced and written in Arial size 12 font - unless you use slides to present a report, in which case you can change up the fonts - if you change up fonts on slides, make sure it is easily legible.

-For the individual experience report (worth 15%):
+For the brief individual experience report (worth 15%):

-Produce a paper, maximum seven pages long, analyzing an organization that you have been associated with.
+Produce a succinct paper, maximum seven pages long, describing aspects of an organization that you have been associated with.
 You can draw upon a work, volunteer, or school experience.
-The focus of this assignment will be to apply the theories discussed to better understand your respective organization.
-Your paper should include a description of the organization (approximately 1/2 page), your connection to/role at the organization (approximately 1/2 page), and your assessment of how the organization fits, or does not fit, with the concepts covered in class.
+Your paper should include a description of the organization (approximately 1/2 page), your connection to/role at the organization (approximately 1/2 page), and your assessment of how you observed class concepts at play in your experience.

-Your report must reference content from at least three chapters of the textbook, or three topics from class sessions.
+Your report must reference content from at least three class sessions.